 Depending on your horse’s needs, I will be happy to determine whether Essential Oils can be a useful part of his path to a freer, healthier, happier life.

-I strongly encourage the horse’s rider, trainer or owner (whoever has asked for the Bodywork) to be present for at least the first session.
-I want you to share in learning what the horse is expressing.
-The more interactive this process is, the better.
+I strongly encourage the horse’s rider, trainer or owner (whoever has asked for the session) to be present for at the session.
+I want you to share in learning what is being experienced an be part of the bonding experience that occurs.
+You will have homework to perform to assist you and your animal to achieve the goals desired.

-Bodywork affects the horse’s nervous system.
+Work with the body affects the nervous system.
 Although there is no strong pressure or manipulation of the horse going on, some horses may not be able to tolerate more than 10-15 minutes initially.

 We have to respect this sensitivity and be sure we are not creating a negative experience, lessening the chances of the therapy being effective within a reasonable period of time.